At a glance…

 The Belize volunteer program is based on a small private island, 26 miles off the coast of Placencia in Southern Belize.
-Volunteer work takes place at sea and volunteers are accommodated in a well-equipped volunteer house on the island.
+This is a scuba diving volunteer program so volunteer work takes place at sea.
+Volunteers are accommodated in a well-equipped volunteer house on the island.

 The program begins every Monday and volunteers can choose to volunteer for periods ranging from 1 week to 8 weeks.
 Accommodation on the island is covered from Monday to Thursday night and volunteers arrange and pay for their own accommodation on the mainland for Friday, Saturday and Sunday nights.
 Volunteers are transported back to Placencia by boat on Friday and return to the island on Monday.
 There is a range of accommodation options to choose from in Placencia, or you can choose to explore Belize during the weekends.

-As a volunteer on our Marine Conservation project, you will have the opportunity to join a variety of conservation efforts focused on the protection of the marine ecosystem in Belize.
+As a Marine Conservation volunteer in Belize, you will have the opportunity to join a variety of conservation efforts focused on the protection of the marine ecosystem in Belize.
 Volunteers work alongside Marine Biologists to gather data, conduct surveys and remove invasive species.